NguyenHongThaiii/E-commerce-with-react-typescript/README.md

 - Modal when clear all cart (COMPLETED)
 - Auto slide to head when click category to product page (COMPLETED)
 - Show two items & categories when UI mobile (COMPLETED)
+- 404 not found when redirect other page (COMPLETED)
+- Event icon search in product item (COMPLETED)
+- Fix url when click to product page & back to page previous (COMPLETED)

   ////////////////////////////////////////////////////////////////